 3. Show interest by asking questions.

-The articles in this issue of Japan Harvest will prompt all sorts of questions you can ask Japanese acquaintances.
-Write your questions in the margins as you read, and later ask a Japanese person what they know about the subject.
+The articles on this website can prompt all sorts of questions you can ask Japanese acquaintances.
+As you read, type out your questions or write them on a piece of paper and later ask a Japanese person what they know about the subject.
 You might find an authority.
 Or your questions might lead to another subject in which they are an authority.

 4. Study Japanese culture and history.